Is Stellantis N.V. (STLA) a Keeper?

 Stellantis N.V.
-(NYSE:STLA) went up by 1.69% from its latest closing price compared to the recent 1-year high of $18.43.
-The company’s stock price has collected -0.50% of loss in the last five trading sessions.
-Press Release reported on 04/12/21 that 2021 Jeep(R) Gladiator Texas Trail Celebrates Largest Truck Market, Jeep Badge of Honor Program Adds Two Texas Trails
+(NYSE:STLA) went down by -3.70% from its latest closing price compared to the recent 1-year high of $18.04.
+The company’s stock price has collected -3.12% of loss in the last five trading sessions.
+Press Release reported on 04/15/21 that Stellantis Introduces New Mopar ’21 Ram 1500 Special Edition in North America

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.